Daudre-Vignier-Charles/Daudre-Vignier-Charles/README.md

 #### Personnal
 My personal servers are Unix-Like (BSD/Linux/Solaris) and I use Debian as my desktop OS.
 I develop for my personal needs in C, C# and python.
-I also do shell scripting (I'm a ZSH enthusiast) and a fan of Vim and Git.
+I also do shell scripting (I'm a ZSH enthusiast) and I am a fan of Vim and Git.

 #### Professionnal
 I do infrastructures administration and engineering in various IT fields: